 Basements don’t have to be the “lost” room in your home, nor does it need to be the catchall space cluttered with junk.
-Most basements are big enough to house a ton of potential, so head “down under” and expand your living and working space.
+Most basements are big enough to house a ton of potential.
+So head “down under” – and think of all the creative basement ideas that can transform this under utilized space.

 1. Home Office

-Use a corner of your basement for a designated work area – that way, you will have papers and projects all in one place.
+Use a corner of your basement for a designated work area.
+That way, you will have papers and projects all in one place.
 Plus, you can keep an eye on the game or the kiddos while they play in another area of the room.
-If you can screen off the area, or even put up a wall to partition it from the rest of the basement, you’ll have privacy when you want or need it.
+If you find them to be a bit noisy, you can screen off the area or even put up a wall to partition it from the rest of the basement.
+That will give you the privacy when you want.

 2. Guest Bedroom

 It’s easy to say “stay over!” when you’ve got an extra bed and the space.
 You can use a sofabed, convertible couch or futon for flexibility for seating and sleeping.
 A bookcase or shelves can hold beloved keepsakes while providing storage for your guests’ belongings.

 You can put all the consoles, wires and handsets in one place, and out of your living room!
 Mount a TV large enough to capture all the action come baseball or football season.
 Complete the theme with a pool table if you’ve got some sharks in the family.
 If cards are your thing, a poker table that can double for dining rounds out the theme.